balaguntupalli/scnerios/jenkins-dockerhub-eks/README.md

 AWS eks kubernetes cluster is create with "EKSCTL" tool.
---> for demo he took wordpress application, for database of wordprees he took maraiab DB, after that mariaDB passwords are saved at AWS KMS, Finally did deployment from jenkins server by pillig code from gitlab.
+--> for demo he took wordpress application, for database of wordprees he took maraiab DB, after that mariaDB passwords are saved at AWS KMS, Finally  he did deployment from jenkins server by pillig code from gitlab.
 ```